Calendar of Events

 Contact, volunteer, or join!

 The orchestra features a variety of instruments to create its distinctive sound.
-At the forefront is the balalaika itself, the triangular, lute-like Russian folk instrument.
+At the forefront is the balalaika itself, the triangular, lute-like folk instrument.
 Typically containing three strings, the balalaika comes in a variety of sizes, each of which contributes a unique sound.

 The prima balalaika, the most popular size balalaika, is a melody instrument.
 It has a triangular soundboard with a beveled back and a long neck.
 The traditional balalaika has three strings that are tuned A, E, and E. All the strings of the prima balalaika are played at the same time, or in some combination thereof.